Help Center/ GaussDB(DWS)/ FAQs/ Product Consulting/ How Do I Use VPC Sharing to Process GaussDB(DWS) Resources?

 • The subnets of the owner and those of the principals are in the same VPC, so resources in these subnets can communicate with each other by default.
 The owner and principals can create resources in a shared subnet.
 If the resources are associated with different security groups, they are isolated from each other.
 If you want the resources to communicate with each other, you need to add security group rules.
 For details, see Adding a Security Group Rule.

-For instance, to enable mutual access between the GaussDB(DWS) security groups of accounts A and B, inbound rules should be added to both groups, specifying the other's security group as the source.
+For example, to allow mutual access between accounts A and B's GaussDB(DWS) security groups, add inbound rules to each group with the other group specified as the source.

 • A principal can receive a maximum of 100 subnet shares.